Wild-Arizona game preview

 7 p.m. vs. Arizona • Xcel Energy Center • FSN, 100.3-FM

-Players to watch: C Joel Eriksson Ek is coming off the second two-goal game of his career.
-D Carson Soucy's game-winning goal Wednesday in the 4-3 victory over Vegas was his first goal of the season. … Coyotes G Antti Raanta made 44 saves in his last game, a 2-1 overtime loss to the Avalanche on Wednesday.
-RW Tyler Pitlick has three goals in his past two games.
+Players to watch: Wild D Jonas Brodin has two goals and an assist over his past four games.
+LW Zach Parise is coming off his first multipoint game since Jan.
+24. … Coyotes RW Phil Kessel has 19 points in 25 games vs. the Wild after scoring Sunday.
+LW Clayton Keller has at least a point in six of his past eight games.

-Numbers: Six of Eriksson Ek's 10 goals this season have come in the third period.
-The Wild has won five in a row at home. … Coyotes LW Clayton Keller has eight points during a six-game point streak.
-Arizona is 5-0-1 in its past six road games.
+Numbers: LW Kirill Kaprizov has 16 shots over his past two games.
+The Wild power play has scored twice in its past nine opportunities. … Kessel has played in 872 consecutive games, the third-longest active streak in the NHL.
+He's also one assist shy from 500 for his career.

-Injuries: Wild F Marcus Johansson (upper body) has missed the past 11 games and F Ryan Hartman (lower body) has sat out the past five.
-Coyotes G Darcy Kuemper (lower body) is out.
+Injuries: Wild coach Dean Evason said W Marcus Foligno won't be back for a while after taking a shot to his lower right leg Friday.
+F Marcus Johansson (upper body) has missed the past 13 games and F Kyle Rau (upper body) sat out the past two.
+Coyotes G Darcy Kuemper (lower body) is also out.

 Sarah McLellan